 With these simple conservative therapies - cold compression and a TShellz Wrap®, you will notice significantly reduced pain, increased range of motion, and a substantial improvement in blood flow in the treatment area.
 We recommend that you consult your doctor and/or physiotherapist before using any of our outstanding products, to make sure they're right for you and your condition.

 NSAIDs, non-steroidal anti-inflammatory drugs, can be used if required to help manage your pain.
 However, these aren't recommended for long term use, as they can cause gastrointestinal difficulties and increase the risk of cardiovascular disease.
-The use of cold therapy and DTR Therapy in conjunction with NSAIDs can greatly improve the effect of this medication and can help to heal quicker.
+The use of cold therapy and Circulatory Boost in conjunction with NSAIDs can greatly improve the effect of this medication and can help to heal quicker.

 Your doctor may aspirate your inflamed bursa.
 This involves removing the extra fluid that has built up with a needle.
 Sometimes, the fluid will be tested at a laboratory to rule out infection.